 It is a FUNDRAISER book for my vet bills.

-You’re attempting to steal from someone living below the poverty level, whose cat just died and dog is sick, and who can no longer afford to publish books.
+You’re attempting to steal from someone CHRONICALLY ILL, living well below the poverty level, whose cat just died and dog is sick, and who can no longer afford to publish books.

 Congratulations: you’re a terrible person.